bonomani/devmon/docs/TEMPLATES.md

 up `regular expression substitution` for more information.

 ### SET transform
 The SET transform generates a `repeater` OID with preset values.
-Each value's index starts from 1 and is defined in the third field, separated by commas optionally surrounded by spaces.
-At least one constant must be provided, which can be either a number or a character string excluding `,{}`.
+- Each value's index starts from 1.
+- Each value's MUST be separated by commas optionally surrounded by spaces.
+- At least one constant MUST be provided, which can be either a number or a character string excluding `,{}`.
 Leading and trailing spaces are ignored.

 For example, in the McAfee MEB 4500 MIB, there's a section detailing file systems.
 Each file system includes space utilization, size, free space, i-node utilization,